j-b-marques/MyGym_LandingPage/README.md

-# 📱 Landing page prototype for a gym establishment
+# 🏅 Landing page prototype for a gym

-- Gym landing page
+- Gym Landing page
 - Smooth scrolling in each section.
 - Developed first with the Mobile First methodology, then for desktop.
-- Compatible with all mobile devices and with a beautiful and pleasant user interface.
+- Compatible with all mobile devices

 ![preview img](/preview.png)